ancelingely/Projet_R_Python_M2_REHAB_2/readme.md

 - NNP : The number of peaks in the velocity profile is counted and then divided by the total duration of the movement to calculate the NNP metric.
 The function find_peaks from the scipy library can be used to identify the peaks in the velocity profile.
 This function requires a minimum height to avoid counting noise as peaks.
 The threshold was arbitrarily set at 0.05 °/s.
 A sensitivity analysis was performed to check the effect of this threshold on the results.
 It is available following this link :

-**output** : results are stored in a dataframe with the following columns : Signal name,	mean_SPARC_flexion,	mean_SPARC_extension,	mean_NNP_flexion,	mean_NNP_extension,	median_SPARC_flexion,	median_SPARC_extension,	median_NNP_flexion,	median_NNP_extension.
-This dataframe is saved as "results_table.xlsx" for the next step of the project (R project : statistical analysis).
+**output** : results are stored in a dataframe with the following columns : Signal name,	mean_SPARC_flexion,	mean_NNP_flexion,	mean_NNP_extension,	SPARC, NNP.
+This dataframe is saved in the folder "results" as "results_all.xlsx" for the next step of the project (R project : statistical analysis).

 ## 3 : R project : statistical analysis
 ### 3.1 : aim
-the aim of the R project is to investigate the relationship between the whole signal and the segmented signal for both SPARC and NNP methods in individuals with low back pain.
+the aim of the R project is to investigate the relationship and interchangeability between the whole signal and the segmented signal for both SPARC and NNP methods in individuals with low back pain.

 ### 3.2 : data organisation :
-**files** : "results_table.xlsx" which contains the SPARC and NNP metrics for each participant, calculated for each repetition and for the whole movement.
+**files** : "results_all.xlsx" which contains the SPARC and NNP metrics for each participant, calculated for each repetition and for the whole movement.

-**columns** : Signal name,	SPARC_flexion,	SPARC_extension,	NNP_flexion,	NNP_extension,	SPARC,	NNP
+**columns** : Signal name,	mean_SPARC_flexion, mean_NNP_flexion,	SPARC,	NNP
-**Signal name** : the name of the signal (e.g. "hFlexion_Dos_01) + the repetition number
+**Signal name** : the name of the signal (e.g. "hFlexion_Dos_01)

 ### 3.3 : script structure :
 #### 3.3.1 : visualization :
 1. Load the data
-2. Create scatter plots to visualize the relationship between SPARC and NNP metrics for flexion and extension movements.
-Each plot will display SPARC on the y-axis and NNP on the x-axis.
+2. Create scatter plots to visualize the relationship between the whole signal and the segmented signal for both SPARC and NNP metrics.
-3. Add a regression line to each scatter plot to illustrate the correlation between the two metrics.
+3. Add a regression line and a loess curve to each scatter plot to illustrate the correlation between the two metrics.
-4. report the correlation coefficients (r) and p-values on the plots to indicate the strength and significance of the relationships.
+4. Create Bland-Altman plots to assess the agreement between the whole signal and the segmented signal for both SPARC and NNP metrics.

-#### 3.3.2 : correlation analysis :
+#### 3.3.2 : Scatter plots :
-1. perform a spearman correlation analysis to assess the strength and direction of the relationship between SPARC and NNP metrics for both flexion and extension movements.
-The spearman correlation is chosen because it does not assume a linear relationship between the variables and is less sensitive to outliers than the Pearson correlation.
-2. Report the correlation coefficients and p-values for each comparison to determine the statistical significance of the observed relationships.
-3. perform a pearson correlation analysis to assess the strength and direction of the relationship between SPARC and NNP metrics for both flexion and extension movements.
-The Pearson correlation is chosen to compare the results with the spearman correlation and to check if the relationship between the variables is linear.
-4. Report the correlation coefficients and p-values for each comparison to determine the statistical significance of the observed relationships.
+Values from the whole signal are plotted on the y-axis and values from the segmented signal are plotted on the x-axis.
+A regression line is added to each scatter plot to illustrate the correlation between the two metrics.
+The loess curve is added to capture any non-linear relationship between the two metrics.
+The equation of the regression line and the R-squared value are displayed on the plot to quantify the strength of the correlation.

+#### 3.3.3 : Bland-Altman plots :
+Bland-Altman plots are created to assess the agreement between the whole signal and the segmented signal for both SPARC and NNP metrics.
+The difference between the two measurements (whole signal - segmented signal) is plotted on the y-axis against the average of the two measurements ((whole signal + segmented signal)/2) on the x-axis.
+The mean difference (bias) and the limits of agreement (mean difference ± 1.96 * standard deviation of the differences) are calculated and displayed on the plot.
+The Bland-Altman plots help to visualize any systematic bias between the two methods and to identify any potential outliers or trends in the differences across the range of measurements (7)

 ## 4 : conclusion